 New 3-month outlook is not good for Colorado drought

-Every month the NOAA's Climate Prediction Center issues it's long term forecast for the next three months and Today is the day.
+Every month the NOAA's Climate Prediction Center issues its long term forecast for the next three months and Thursday was the day.
 The forecast includes a 30-day outlook for precipitation and temperature and a 90-day outlook for the same.

 The 30 day precipitation outlook for the month of September has the entire state at or near normal for the period.
 September is typically one of the driest months of the year.
 So a normal September would have very limited rain or snow.